 There was red squirrels, ducks and rabbits casually strutting about.

-The sound of the lake, trees blowing and birds tweeting was very scenic and charming.
+The sound of the lake, trees blowing and birds tweeting was so scenic and charming.

 There is a lake running right through the middle of Efteling Bosrijk, and this is where Mr Sandman’s castle is located.